What is wellness?

 What does psychotherapy do to make this change happen?
 On the level of thought it guides Mr. X toward identifying his now-embedded assumptions.
 The emotional expectations also have to be addressed: neurological tracks have been laid that need reconstruction.
 Sharing the feelings of disappointment and rejection with a trusted human being relieves self-judgment and shame about a failed relationship and the hurt that followed.
 Easing the emotional load of loss makes room for hope.
 The relationship with the therapist creates a new set of thoughts, feelings and neural pathways where acceptance, affirmation, hope, respect and the like become part of the mind/body equation.

-For some people, and Mr. X was one, therapeutic relief from immediate crushing despair may also lead to an interest in further exploring core beliefs from past that play a part in other relationships.
+For some people, and Mr. X was one, therapeutic relief from immediate crushing despair may also lead to an interest in further exploring core beliefs from the past that play a part in other relationships.
 Self-sabotage can be left behind.
 Today’s story is written in large part by what we bring from stories of the past.
 Psychotherapy helps us rewrite the parts of those stories that have become self-defeating habits, attitudes, behaviors and assumptions.